-Cane Corso breeding is not easy and here is some context that will serve you as introduction to breeding these wonderful dogs.
+Cane Corso breeding is not easy and here is some context that will serve you as an introduction to breeding these wonderful dogs.
 Majestic.
 Powerful.
 Intelligent.
 Three words that highlight the uniqueness of the Cane Corso (pronounced KAH-neh-KOR-soh in English), also known as the Italian Mastiff.

 During the 20th century, the Cane Corso was originally bred to serve as a working dog at the southern farms of Italy.
-As the farmer’s right hand, the Corso was expected to perform multiple tasks including herding, hunting and, above all, a devoted and fearless protector of the farmer and his family.
-This level of versatility required a highly athletic and intelligent dog coupled with an ultimate loyalty.
+As the farmer’s right hand, the Corso was expected to perform multiple tasks including herding, hunting, and, above all, a devoted and fearless protector of the farmer and his family.
+This level of versatility required a highly athletic and intelligent dog coupled with ultimate loyalty.
 Qualities that characterize the Corso even today.

 Throughout his history, the Corso maintained its powerfulness and athleticism.
 Every element in its physics aims to serve its athletic ability.
 As such, the Corso is the smallest yet the most agile of all the Mastiff family.
 His head is massive, impressive and distinct and his expression is alert.
 His compact body is muscular with pronounced bone, and his movement is smooth, elegant and effortless.

-The Cane Corso does not have breed specific health issues.
+The Cane Corso does not have breed-specific health issues.